Bognar/RiskModel/README.md

 In this model, it is used as a multiplier to determine the Final Risk Score.
 This factor prevents you from treating two risks with the same Base Risk Score (e.g., a Medium/Medium score of 4 and a Low/High score of 3) identically, if one of them involves a Critical control.
+Practical example: Two users that do not have MFA enambed, one is employee and another one is CFO.
+We can't allow them to have same risk level considering the colateral impact.

 | Exposure Factor | Multiplier Value | Description |
 | :--- | :---: | ---: |